gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

      719  Sol  MW1 2846   3.230   2.380   1.540
    3.36000   3.36000   3.36000

-The first line *Na2SO4 solution* is just a comment, the second line is the total number of atoms, and the last line is the box dimension in nanometer, here 3.36 nm by 3.36 nm by 3.36 nm.
-Between the second and the last lines, there is one line per atom.
+ Between the second and the
+last lines, there is one line per atom.
 Each line indicates, from left to right: